Iteration theorems for subversions of forcing classes: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

 The possible structure of the continuum under $\SCFA$ remains something of a mystery.
-In particular, the above methods show that when $\CH$ fails, \SCFA does not say much about the reals or combinatorics on $\omega_1$.
-One question is how far this can be pushed.
+In particular, the above methods show that when $\CH$ fails, \SCFA does not say much about the reals or combinatorics on $\omega_1$, and the \CH setting may in some sense be more attractive for \SCFA.
+One question we had was whether \SCFA is consistent with $\diamondsuit^+$ (and hence with the existence of a Kurepa tree).
+It is easy to see that in the natural model of \SCFA, there are no Kurepa trees.
+In fact, in that model $\SCFA^+$ holds, and already $\MA^+_{\omega_1}(\sigma{\rm -}closed)$ implies that there are no Kurepa trees.
+However, in recent work, Hirohsi Sakai obtained the very interesting result that \SCFA is consistent with $\diamondsuit^+$, thus answering this question.

-\begin{question} Does $\SCFA$ have any implications on the reals or the structure of $H_{\omega_1}$?
-Does it imply that there are no Kurepa trees?
-Does it imply that $\diamondsuit^*$ fails? \end{question}

-As with other forcing axioms, one can strengthen \SCFA to $\SCFA^+$, resulting in the axiom that says that whenever $\P$ is a subcomplete notion of forcing, $\mathcal{D}$ is a collection of dense subsets of $\P$ of size $\omega_1$, and $\dot{S}$ is a $\P$-name for a stationary subset of $\omega_1$, then there is a filter $F\sub\P$ that meets each set in $\mathcal{D}$ and has the property that $\dot{S}^F$ is stationary.
-It is well-known that under $\MA^+_{\omega_1}(\sigma{\rm -}closed)$, there are no Kurepa trees, and $\diamondsuit^*_{\omega_1}$ fails, so the same is true under $\SCFA^+$.
-Note that by construction, the ``natural models'' in the previous theorems satisfy the ``$+$'' version of the relevant forcing axiom.

 We can ask similar questions about $\omega_2$, and at that level, much more remains open.
-For instance, we do not even know whether the continuum can be larger than $\aleph_2$ under $\SCFA$.\footnote{There is a gap in the proof of \cite[Cor.~9.1]{Jensen:FAandCH}, as discovered by Sean Cox.}
+For instance, we do not even know whether the continuum can be larger than $\aleph_2$ under $\SCFA$. \footnote{The proof of \cite[\S 3, Cor.~9.1]{Jensen:FAandCH}, which, if true, would imply that under \SCFA, $2^\omega\le\omega_2$, relies on \cite[Lemma 6.3]{Jensen2014:SubcompleteAndLForcingSingapore}.
+However, the latter lemma is missing the assumption that $\kappa>2^\omega$.
+The issue with its proof was discovered by Sean Cox, and Hiroshi Sakai observed that the additional assumption was necessary.}

 \begin{question} Is $2^{\aleph_0} > \aleph_2$ consistent with $\SCFA$? \end{question}